Dental Bonding

 Evaluation: Once the bonding process is completed, your dentist will examine the results to verify that the bonded tooth looks and operates properly.

-Dental bonding may typically be accomplished in a single dental session, making it an easy alternative for restoring the look of teeth with minor flaws like chips, fractures, or discolouration.
+Typically be accomplished in a single dental session, making it an easy alternative for restoring the look of teeth with minor flaws like chips, fractures, or discolouration.

 Dental Veneers: Veneers are thin shells of porcelain or composite resin that are custom-made to cover the front surface of the teeth.
 They can help to enhance the look of teeth that have stains, chips, cracks, or gaps.